Cary High School: Curriculum

 Cary High School includes grades 9 through 12.
 The school operates on a traditional calendar, with a block schedule.

 The school offers Advanced Placement® courses, with 53% of students participating.
 In addition, 38% of the students passed at least one AP® Exam.
 53% of the school's students take the SAT, with an average score of 1146.
 However 64% of the school's graduates pursue either college or vocational training.
 Students from Cary High School have received the Morehead-Cain Scholarship for the University of North Carolina at Chapel Hill and the John T. Caldwell Scholarship to North Carolina State University.

-The school's Career & Technical Education Department goal is to prepare students for employment.
+The school's Career & Technical Education Department's goal is to prepare students for employment.
 In addition to classroom learning, internships are also included for many students.
 The educational areas include agriculture; business, finance and marketing; career development; computer science and information technology; family and consumer sciences; health sciences; and trade, technology, engineering and industrial education.

-Starting in the fall of 2022, Cary High School will also include The Academy of Technology and Advanced Manufacturing which is "an immersive, smaller learning community within Cary High School".
+Since the fall of 2022, Cary High School also includes The Academy of Technology and Advanced Manufacturing, an "immersive, smaller learning community within Cary High School".
 The academy is a four-year program that focuses on advanced manufactures, design, engineering, and technology.
 Cary High School invested more than $100,000 in electrical, electronic, instrumentation, pneumatic/flow control, and robotic equipment that incorporates current technologies.

 Rankings

-As of 2022, U.S. News & World Report ranks Cary High School 14th amongst the high schools in Wake County, North Carolina.
-It is also ranked 96th in North Carolina, and 3,781 in the nation.
-Niche gives the school an "A" rating and places the school at #70 in North Carolina.
+As of 2024, U.S. News & World Report ranks Cary High School 18th amongst the high schools in Wake County, North Carolina.
+It is also ranked 91st in North Carolina, and 3,446 in the nation.
+Niche gives the school an "A" rating and places the school at #95 in best public high schools in North Carolina.